Aashritha27/mobileapp.course/docs/building-the-mobile-learning-app-in-python-and-kivy.rst

 Step 3: Switch to 0.1.0 Branch
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Please type the following.
-We will explain why we need to do that in the next module.
+We will explain why we need to do that in the next module :)

 .. code::